Life Cycle Assessment (LCA) explained

-Do you want to find out how the LCA methodology can help you reach your environmental business goals?
-Find out how we can assist you and let our consultants help you get started!
+Do you want to use the LCA methodology to reach your environmental business goals?
+Explore our services and let our consultants help you get started!

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.